 Throughout our school we will teach children to develop ‘computational thinking’.
 For example, pupils can think about the steps involved in getting dressed for winter, decomposing the overall task into constituent tasks and then sequencing the instructions (writing an algorithm).
 Collaboration and communication are key skills linked to becoming a successful computational thinker.
 Therefore, many of the tasks designed require children to work in pairs or groups.
 This means the children use and develop the problem solving approaches and computational thinking that underpin computing.

 Independence is a key skill we wish all children to develop; therefore, another group will independently apply previously taught skills on the device provided.
 Although the use of technological equipment is important for children to become fluent users, we also like to take an ‘unplugged’ approach to teaching computing.
 The final group in the rotation will have a task without the use of equipment.
 These activities away from devices and computers are crucial to young children’s learning in computing.
 They help them understand abstract concepts and deepen learning.

 For all children, teachers will seek to remove barriers to learning.
 We use formative assessment information alongside knowledge of the child’s special educational needs to plan lessons that address potential areas of difficulty.
 Children are given the scaffolding and support they need to give them the best opportunity for progression.
 For children with special educational needs, this may include visual or audio instruction prompts to help them achieve their goal with independence.
 Teachers and support staff will pre-teach skills and vocabulary for those children whom it may benefit.
 Throughout school and across subjects various technological resources are used to support children, for example, large colour coded keyboards, audio devices and apps to enhance learning.
 Through doing the above, all children have the opportunity to become successful with their computing journey.

 We aspire for all our pupils to be confident, proficient and creative users of information and communication technology.
 They will be able to use logical thinking to predict the behaviour of simple programs and use technology purposefully to create, organise, store, manipulate and retrieve digital content.
 Most importantly, they will be able to use technology respectfully and safely, keep personal information private and know where to go for help and support if they have concerns about any aspect of on-line safety.
-Through the skills and knowledge they have acquired, they will move forward to the next stage of their education able to confidently use information and communication technologies to support their future learning across all curriculum areas and within their wider lives.
+Pupils’ progress in computing is assessed throughout each unit and these combined assessments contribute to an overall view of how well children are achieving in computing.
+This assessment is communicated to parents each year in the mid-year report. the skills and embedded knowledge they have acquired, they will move forward to the next stage of their education into key stage 2.